 "We have cemented a reputation that sets the global standard for excellence in adaptive and inspirational event hosting"

 ABOUT THE CTICC

 In April 2022, KwaZulu-Natal (KZN) was struck by severe floods, resulting in landslides that caused the death of over 400 people.
 40 000 people were displaced and more than 12 000 homes were destroyed.
 The floods also damaged roads, schools, sanitation, health and community services, leaving countless people destitute and at risk of infection.
 When the dust settled, clinics, hospitals, mortuaries and communities needed one important resource – clean drinking water.
 The Gift of the Givers Foundation answered this call and partnered with the CTICC to assist.

 THE GIFT OF RESILIENCE

 In the year under review, 226 events were held, compared to 53 in the previous year.
 Event numbers revised more quickly than anticipated, bearing in mind that the final health and lockdown regulations were only lifted on 22 June 2022, just before the financial year-end.
 International events only began again from the third quarter in 2022, so international delegate numbers are significantly down.
 In line with our forward-thinking approach, we continued to host as many events as possible, while also diversifying our event offerings and embracing flexibility.

 THIS YEAR’S EVENTS

 The Board of Directors is committed to upholding good ethical standards and applying corporate governance principles in accordance with the King IV Report on Corporate Governance for South Africa, 2016™ (“King IV™”).
-During the year under review, we established the Finance Committee, and we revised and implemented several important governance frameworks.
-We also engaged with key stakeholders.
+During the year under review, we established the Strategic Subcommittee and engaged with key stakeholders.